betterwrite/pdfeasy/README.md

 ])
 ```

-> **Attention!** Client-Side version not support relative/absolute font paths at this time.
+> **Attention!** Server-Side version not support relative/absolute font paths at this time.

 ## Resources